Causes and Diagnosis

 Ataxia is caused by many different diseases.
 It is important for people with ataxia to have a thorough diagnostic evaluation by an experienced neurologist.
 This helps rule out treatable conditions and create a care plan to manage symptoms.

 - Complete clinical evaluation (personal medical history, family history and neurological examination)

 - Brain imaging studies (MRI)

 - Blood tests

-During the clinical evaluation, a doctor who specializes in ataxia might detect clues, such as symptoms and physical findings, that are suggestive of a particular form of ataxia and plan the subsequent diagnostic work-up accordingly.
+During the clinical evaluation, a physician who specializes in ataxia might detect clues, such as symptoms and physical findings.
+These may suggest a certain form of ataxia.
+The evaluation helps your care team plan the diagnostic work-up.

-- Vestibular function test and posturography, to extensively investigate balance problems
+- Vestibular function test and posturography: This helps your care team learn more about your balance problems

 - Electroencephalography (EEG): This test detects abnormalities in your brain’s electrical activity.